-4.2.2 A Student Care Planning meeting shall be convened and chaired by the Head of Student Support Services or Director of Undergraduate or Postgraduate Studies (or equivalent) from the student’s department in order to discuss (i) the previously identified concerns and any new areas of concern and (ii) to assess the student’s fitness to attend.
+4.2.2 A Student Care Planning meeting shall be convened and chaired by the Director of Wellbeing Support Services (or their nominee) or Director of Undergraduate or Postgraduate Studies (or equivalent) from the student’s department in order to discuss (i) the previously identified concerns and any new areas of concern and (ii) to assess the student’s fitness to attend.

 4.2.3 The Support Review Panel typically will comprise:

 the student (accompanied by a friend / colleague if they so wish)a representative(s) from the student’s academic department (normally Personal or Senior Department Tutor or Supervisor), a representative(s) from Student Support Services, where appropriate, a relevant member of the Residential Life Team, typically a Warden or Senior Warden